 15. The Macallan, Craigellachie

 The Macallan is the last distillery on my list of Scottish distilleries, but by no means the least.
 Its reputation proceeds it and, for most of my clients outside of the UK, is the most well-known.
 Set in the heart of Speyside, the Macallan use uniquely shaped copper stills in order to have maximum contact with the whiskey.
-This, alongside many other Macallan secrets learnt on their exclusive tour, combines to make the world-famous flavour that we all know so well.
+This, alongside many other Macallan secrets learnt on their exclusive tour, combines to make the world-famous flavor that we all know so well.
 It is very well worth taking a Macallan distillery tour if you’re staying nearby.

 As you can see we are passionate about the whisky produced in this wonderful country.
 We get great pleasure and satisfaction from planning wonderful vacations round Scotland for our clients and including visits to some of the best distilleries in Scotland.
 Please get in touch with us by email at firstname.lastname@example.org or phone + 44 (0) 1835 824642 to see how we can help plan a really fabulous trip for you and your family or friends so that you can visit some of the best whiskey distilleries in Scotland.This entry was posted in Bespoke Travel Itineraries Food & Drink Hidden Gems Insider Tips Local Culture Luxury Lifestyle Travel Inspiration and tagged ardbeg, best, blavenie, bruichdladdich, dalwhinnie, distilleries, edradour, glenkinchie, glenlivet, glenmorangie, highland park, knockandu, labels, lagavulin, laphroaig, lindores abbey, macallan, magic, peat, Scottish, talisker, taste, visit, Whisky .